Non-USC Petition Instructions

 - The term the student intends to go abroad.

 - Why the student feels that he/she has an academically compelling reason for participating in this program.
 Petitions should be detailed, specific, and include the courses the student is interested in taking, along with the academic rationale.

 - What other pre-approved programs the student has already researched.

 - Why no other pre-approved program will provide a similar academic experience.

 - Who provides the academic credit for the program (e.g. who provides the official transcript, which must include the course name, final grade, credits and/or in-class contact hours).

 - Description of the comprehensive student support services provided by the program (e.g. is there an on-site director, and other on-site staff?
 Is an on-site orientation provided?
 Is there a 24/7 U.S. emergency number, and if so what is it?
 Is there a 24/7 emergency number abroad, and if so what is it?).

 - The petition review committee will respond to you within 3-4 weeks if all required information is included in the initial petition.
 Petitions will be denied if you do not provide an academically compelling reason, if the program does not meet minimum standards for approval, if another program on USC's approved list would provide a similar academic experience, or if you knowingly provide false information in the petition.

-- As courtesy to students, petitions may be submitted prior to the stated deadline in order to meet other program or scholarship deadlines.
-Petitions will normally be reviewed within three to four weeks after submission, however, the review process may be delayed further during peak times of the academic year.
+- As a courtesy to students, petitions may be submitted prior to the stated deadline in order to meet other program or scholarship deadlines.
+Petitions will normally be reviewed within three to four weeks after submission, however, the review process may be longer during peak times of the academic year.